Amazon Business Strategy: A plan to become the top Fortune 500 company

 Amazon made their first acquisition of 2018 — their second-biggest ever — in a deal valued more than $1 Billion purchasing Ring, a video doorbell maker that shows their interest in robust home security to flourish their Amazon Key service.

-Here are the 10 biggest acquisitions of Amazon since 2009:
+Here are the 10 biggest acquisitions of Amazon:

 New Businesses and Emerging Market